-In some instances, injuries are so serious that a person might never fully recover from them.
+In some instances, injuries are so serious that a person might never fully recover.
 Sometimes, this means that a person has a lifetime of medical care and pain ahead of them.
 Other accidents cause injuries that force seamen to lose their ability to work as they once did.
 When injuries have a lasting and negative impact on a person's life, they're referred to as catastrophic.

 When an offshore worker sustains injuries such as the ones listed above, they need the help of our Galveston maritime catastrophic injury lawyers.
 We fight to make sure clients have the compensation required to live their life as comfortably as possible.
-This includes demanding compensation for lost income, the cost of current and future medical care, and any other damages a person needs to recover so their life can be as normal as possible after their accident.
+This includes demanding compensation for lost income, the cost of current and future medical care, and any other damages a person needs to recover so their life can be as normal as possible.

 Galveston Oil Rig Accidents

 Oil rig workers are expected to work for 12 hours a day for 2 weeks at a time—it's a hard, grueling living.
 Many workers find it rewarding, however, so there's never a shortage of men and women willing to take a spot on a rotating crew.
 Unfortunately, there's always an open spot because drilling operations are seven times deadlier than the average workplace in the United States.
 Our Galveston oil rig accident attorneys have represented hundreds of oil rig workers who were injured on the job, getting them the millions they needed to rebuild their lives and start new careers (or replace their income if they were no longer able to work).

 We represented over one-third of the Deepwater Horizon crew after the deadly explosion that killed 11 people and injured 17.

 Demanding Answers After Galveston Maritime Deaths